weakish/docs-en/views/leanengine_webhosting_guide-php.md

 {"currentTime":"2016-02-01T09:43:26.223Z"}
 ```

-After you deploy to the cloud, you can access the API via `http://{{var_app_domain}}.leanapp.cn/time`.
-If you have an iOS or Android program, you should be able to construct a HTTP to request the server time.Of course, we still recommend you use the built-in API in SDK to obtain the server time, the example here is just a tutorial.
+After deploying to LeanEngine, you can access the API at `http://{{var_app_domain}}.leanapp.cn/time`.
+If you have an iOS or Android program, you can use HTTP
+requests to access it.
+SDKs provide built-in methods to obtain server time,
+the example here is just a tutorial.
 {% endblock %}

 {% block getting_started %}